ACM Logo

 Questions?

-Want to do GENUINE RESEARCH as an undergrad?
+Want the chance to do RESEARCH as an undergrad and discover new bacteriophages?

 As an ACM PhageHunter, you have the opportunity to become involved in a project that:

-• Identifies genes in DNA sequences using applied bioinformatic
+• Identifies genes in DNA sequences using bioinformatics

-Be part of the first ACM PhageHunter team for Fall 2019.
-This program is a two-semester course-based research experience aimed at undergraduates who are interested in participating in a beginner research project and have little to no research experience.
-Through the SEA PHAGES program curriculum from the Howard Hughes Medical Institute (HHMI), ACM students, along with other students from over 100 colleges internationally, will contribute to the discovery of new viruses that specifically target bacteria.
-As the only community college in Maryland to offer this program, students will have the chance to gain valuable research experience that most other community college students do not get.
+This program is a research experience aimed at undergraduates who are interested in participating in a beginner research project.
+Through the SEA-PHAGES program curriculum from the Howard Hughes Medical Institute (HHMI), you, as a student, along with other students from over 100 colleges internationally, will contribute to the discovery of new viruses that specifically target bacteria.
+You will have the chance to gain valuable research experience that most community college students do not have the opportunity to obtain, especially as a first year student.

 In the Fall semester, you will isolate bacteriophages from locally-collected environmental samples, which will then be purified and characterized.
 The extracted DNA from these samples will then be used for further analysis.
 By the end of the first semester, you will have selected phages for DNA sequencing.

-In the Spring semester, you will employ bioinformatics methods to interpret the isolated DNA sequence.
-After quality control checks to ensure the right techniques are being utilized, the phage’s analyzed sequence will be submitted to the National Center for Biotechnology Information GenBank database (https://www.ncbi.nlm.nih.gov/).
+In the Spring semester, you will employ bioinformatics methods to interpret the isolated DNA sequence collected from your bacteriophage.
+After quality control checks to ensure the right techniques are being utilized to purify the DNA, the phage’s analyzed sequence will be submitted to the National Center for Biotechnology Information GenBank database (https://www.ncbi.nlm.nih.gov/).
 If the phage is one that has yet to be discovered and is new to the database, YOU get to choose what that phage will be named.

 At the end of the school year, one student and a faculty member from ACM will present their work at the annual National SEA-PHAGES Symposium, which is a student-centered scientific meeting with other SEA-PHAGE colleagues.
 Students will also have the opportunity to present their results at the annual Maryland STEM Conference.

 This program is listed under General Biology 101 in the Fall and General Biology 102 in the Spring.
-If you already have your General Biology credits, including Early College, and you still want to be a part of the research, you can sign up for this program under Biology 299/Special Problems for 2 credits.
+If you already have your General Biology credits, including Early College, and you still want to be a part of the research, you can sign up for this program under Biology 299/Special Problems for 1 credit and still get the research experience of the lab.

 Check out what other SEA PHAGE students have done